krokedil/qliro-for-woocommerce/readme.txt

 4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/qliro-one-for-woocommerce/).

 == Changelog ==
+= 2024.11.12    - version 1.6.0 =
+* Feature       - Added support for partial capture.
+* Feature       - Added the 'qliro_one_enforced_juridical_type' filter for modifying the name of the cookie that refers to the customer type.
+* Tweak         - Tweaked the metabox's design.

 = 2024.10.15    - version 1.5.0 =
 * Feature       - Added the ability to flag all products as high-risk through plugin settings or individually at the product level.
 Flagged products may disable certain payment methods.
 * Tweak         - Enhanced compatibility with currency switchers by initializing a new session when the currency changes.